 ONTAP clusters must meet additional subnet, port, firewall, and cluster requirements.

 For details, see the Cluster and SVM Peering Express Guide for your version of ONTAP.

-You can replicate data between ONTAP Cloud systems and ONTAP clusters by choosing a one-time data replication, which can help you move data to and from the cloud, or a recurring schedule, which can help with disaster recovery or long-term retention.
+You can replicate data between Cloud Volumes ONTAP systems and ONTAP clusters by choosing a one-time data replication, which can help you move data to and from the cloud, or a recurring schedule, which can help with disaster recovery or long-term retention.

 Cloud Manager supports simple, fanout, and cascade data protection configurations: